Microsoft/azure-docs.pt-pt/articles/iot-accelerators/howto-opc-publisher-configure.md

 ## <a name="next-steps"></a>Passos seguintes

-Agora que você aprendeu a configurar o editor OPC, a próxima etapa sugerida é aprender a [executar o editor OPC](howto-opc-publisher-run.md).
+Agora que aprendeu a configurar a Editora OPC, o próximo passo sugerido é aprender a executar a [Editora OPC](howto-opc-publisher-run.md).